Classic Pumpkin Spice Cheesecake

 - Pour cheesecake mix in the prepared 9-inch springform pan.
 Mixture should almost completely fill the pan, leaving about a 1/2 inch rim around the top.

 - Place the springform pan in the oven and bake for 1 hour.
 When done, turn off the oven and prop the oven door open with a wooden spoon.
 Allow cheesecake to sit in the oven for another 45 minutes.

-- When finished, remove cake from the oven and let cool completely on a wire rack.
+- When finished, remove cake from the oven and let cool completely on a wire rack (still in the springform pan).
 Wrap the top of the cake with plastic wrap and chill in the refrigerator for at least 4 hours before serving.

 For the Caramel Drizzle